DawidCiechowski/Coronaviurus-Report-Generator/README.md

 <a name="introduction"></a>
 ## Introduction

-This is a Java application (in the early stages of working), which obtaines information about coronavirus statistics from an open API, analyses them and provides a generated PDF document that will converts all the available information, into one cohesive file.
+This is a Java application (in the early stages of working), which obtaines information about coronavirus statistics from an open API, analyses them and provides a generated PDF document that converts all the available information into one cohesive file.

 <a name="frameworks"></a>
 ## Frameworks